Rufous hornbill

 The rufous hornbill (Buceros hydrocorax), also known as the Philippine hornbill and locally as kalaw (pronounced KAH-lau), is a large species of hornbill endemic to the Philippines (the largest hornbill in the country).
-The are referred by locals as the "clock-of-the-mountains" due to its large booming call which typically occur of every hour.
-It occurs in moist tropical lowland forest.
-They are now considered to be a threatened species and its reasons for decline being habitat destruction, hunting and poaching for the illegal pet trade.
+They are referred by locals as the "clock-of-the-mountains" due to its large booming call which typically occurs every hour.
+They inhabit moist tropical lowland forest areas.
+They are now considered to be a threatened species.
+Its reasons for decline include habitat destruction, hunting and poaching for the illegal pet trade.

 It is illegal to hunt, capture or possess rufous hornbills under Philippine Law RA 9147.

-Distribution and Taxonomy
+Description and taxonomy

-It is endemic to the Philippines, where it occurs in primary, mature secondary and disturbed forests on 11 islands:
+The bird is endemic to the Philippines, where it occurs in primary, mature secondary, and disturbed forests, and is found across majority of the country except the regions of Mimaropa, Sulu and Western Visayas.

+Its described as a large bird with a dark body, rufous legs, chest and neck, an off-white tail and a black fack faced and a yellow thorat.
 The bill of the nominate subspecies is entirely red, while the bill of the subspecies semigaleatus and mindanensis are pale yellow on the distal half.
+Birds are sexually dimorphic in which females have striking electric blue eyes, a smaller casque and no eye ring while males have yellow eyes and a larger casque.

+Its striking red bill is caused by the oxidation of oils produced by the uropygial gland.